Cordelia-Ann/stats_programming_autumn2025/README.md

 # stats\_programming\_autumn2025

-This is a repository for my statistical programming module at UoE, and will hold my assignments for the course.
+This is a repository for Cordelia, Naoise, and Todd's statistical programming module at UoE, and will hold the projects for this course.

-This is a test of Todd editing the README.

-## I can edit it now !